 Lighting & Sound play an important part in setting the tone of your treatment.
 Consider Himalayan Pink Salt Lamps and Sound Machines.

 Dimmer switches are ideal for treatment rooms.
 Lights can be made bright for cleaning or sanitizing equipment, adjusted to a medium setting for the health intake consultation, and turned down for the massage.
-Several pools of soft, diffused light or diffuse natural light are more relaxing than one bright light in a corner or a room that’s too dark.
+Several pools of soft, diffused light or diffused natural light are more relaxing than one bright light in a corner or a room that’s too dark.
 Avoid candles because open flames are a safety hazard and they can pollute the air, especially when used in small rooms.
 Consider Natural Himalayan Pink Salt Lamps instead.
-Read about the Benefits of Pink Himalayan Salt in our articles seciton.
+Read about the Benefits of Pink Himalayan Salt in our articles section.

 Wall decorations can promote the image of the business, make a soothing impression on the client.
 Charts and anatomical charts can be functional as well as beautiful.
 Be sure to include a stylish mirror to offer the client a place to freshen up at the end of the session.
 Mirrors also allows the therapist to check his body mechanics during the session.

 Decorative items on shelves, side tables, and windowsills help create interest and define the room’s—and therapist’s—style.
 A relaxation business using an all-natural theme might display shells, nonblooming plants (to avoid allergies), or unique stones.
 An orthopedic business might feature anatomical models of the body.
 Rattan baskets, bamboo, and Japanese river stones might adorn an Eastern bodywork business.
 Items can be functional as well as decorative.
 For example, one ayurvedic bodywork therapist has different types of Bhutanese, Indian, and Nepalese bells and chimes on display.
 They are beautiful to look at, but also sound lovely when she rings one to signal the beginning and end of the session.